• Blog

 14 Friday Jun 2013

-Posted by Phoebe (she / hers) in Boston Moments, What Is It
+Posted Boston Moments, What Is It

 Spotted this near the Johnson Playground in Jamaica Plain.
 Our first thought: Fat Frog Ice Cream.